Suzuki Jimny: New Zealand

 The Jimny was launched in New Zealand on 14 March 2019 as the Jimny Sierra.
 It was available in the sole variant, paired with either a 5-speed manual or a 4-speed automatic.

 The Jimny 5-door was launched in New Zealand on 23 January 2024, in a sole variant, paired with either a 5-speed manual or a 4-speed automatic.

 South Africa

 The Jimny was launched in South Africa on 2 November 2018, with two trim levels: GA and GLX, it is available with either a 5-speed manual or a 4-speed automatic.
 The new mid-range GL trim was added in March 2022.
+In March 2026, the 3-door model gained additional standard equipment, while the GA and GL trims for the 3-door model were discontinued, leaving the GX trim as the sole trim choice.

 The Jimny 5-door was launched in South Africa on 14 November 2023 with two trim levels: GL and GLX.